ABC Kids (TV programming block): Disney's One Saturday Morning

 Doug, Recess and Pepper Ann were each nominally given 40-minute timeslots.
-The extended 10 minutes during each show's slot were for One Saturday Morning's interstitial segments and educational features.
+The extended 10 minutes during each show's slot were for One Saturday Morning's interstitial segments, produced music videos and educational features.
 The live-action wraparound segments were originally hosted by Charlie (portrayed by Jessica Prunell) for the block's first season in 1997, and later by MeMe (Valarie Rae Miller) starting in September 1998 until 2000; the segments also featured an elephant named Jelly Roll (voiced by stand-up comedian and actor Brad Garrett), who served as a sidekick to the human host, while the eccentric Manny the Uncanny (Paul Rugg), host of his own standalone segment where he visited and observed different jobs, made occasional appearances outside that segment.
+Other interstitials in the block included "Great Minds Think 4 Themselves", profiling historical figures and narrated by Robin Williams reprising his role as the Genie from Aladdin, and "Mrs. Munger's Class", in which a set of school yearbook photos were animated with comedy dialogue, although the segment was pulled from the air due to a lawsuit by some of the people depicted in the original yearbook photos.

 Schoolhouse Rock!, a longtime essential of ABC's Saturday morning block since 1973, also aired as an interstitial segment during The Bugs Bunny and Tweety Show (along shorts airing on Nickelodeon until 1999), likewise a carryover from the pre-Disney era, it would continue until ABC's contract with then-AOL Time Warner expired in 2000.

 Disney's One Saturday Morning was initially a massive success, beating Fox Kids during its first season to be the most-watched Saturday morning block on broadcast television.
 It remained competitive in its second season, beating all of Fox Kids' shows except Power Rangers.
 The third season remained competitive with its broadcast peers on Fox and Kids WB, with The Weekenders being highly rated for the block; the new series defeated the anime show Pokémon to become broadcast television's most-watched Saturday morning cartoon, though all of the broadcast networks had fallen behind Nickelodeon.

 The block received a new brand identity in fall 2000; this was followed by the shorts and hosted segments being removed on December 16 in a reformatting of the ABC block.
 By this time, the interstitials within the block were relegated to bumpers and program promotions.
 The change proved to be disastrous; by February 2001, ratings had fallen to less than half of its competitors' on Fox, The WB and Nickelodeon.
 In fall 2001, live-action series were added to the One Saturday Morning lineup with the addition of the "Zoog Hour," an hour-long sub-block featuring the Disney Channel original series Lizzie McGuire and Even Stevens (the sub-block, advertised in promos for Disney's One Saturday Morning promoting the two programs as "powered by Zoog," was named after Disney Channel's weekend programming block at the time, Zoog Disney).